-Midwifery education has recognised the profession’s autonomy since 1990 and since 1992 this education has been offered via a four year equivalent, pre-registration Bachelor of Midwifery programme, which can be completed over three years.
+Midwifery education has recognised the profession’s autonomy since 1990 and since 1992 this education is a four year, pre-registration Bachelor of Midwifery programme.

 The development of midwifery curricula was collaborative between consumers, the profession (represented by the College) and educational institutions.